Guide to Spanish Citizenship

 There is, however, one exception to that rule.
 If you are a citizen from Andorra, Portugal, Equatorial Guinea, the Philippines or a Latin American country, you can obtain dual nationality; therefore, there will be no need to give up your original citizenship.

-What are the advantages of Spanish Citizenship over Permanent Residence?
+Advantages of Spanish Citizenship over Permanent Residence

 Having the Spanish Citizenship status will grant you the right to live and work anywhere you want inside the EU, thanks to the acquisition of a Spanish passport.
 You’ll also save a ton of time sorting the Spanish bureaucracy, as you won’t be considered a foreigner anymore.
 In addition to that, you will obtain the right to vote in the country.